zzzprojects/learn-orm/tutorials/mvc-with-dapper/basic-crud-functionality.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-1.png">

 You can create a new author, delete or edit an existing author, and you can also see the details of any particular author using the highlighted links.
-But the views associated with these links are not available and we need to add these views and also update their respective actions in `AuthorController`.
+But the views associated with these links are not available, and we need to add these views and update their respective actions in `AuthorController`.

 ## Details View